Product Requirements Management

-The Stages of Product Requirements Management
+What are the Stages of Product Requirements Management?

 The details of a requirements management process will vary by company.
 However, there are certain must-have steps that all organizations should use.
 The Project Management Institute has created a requirements management plan that includes the key stages:

 - Specify/document requirements (Note:the output of this stage might be a product requirements document, although this is becoming less typical in modern, agile development organizations, because requirements can change so frequently that PRDs will be often be outdated.)

 - Baseline requirement groups (agree and sign-off on requirements)

 - Monitor/track requirements

 Should Every Organization Have a Requirements Management Process?

 As our partners at Jama Software explained, an effective, formal requirements management process offers many benefits to a product organization: faster development, better project selection, and ultimately more successful products.